netdisco/netdisco/README.txt

     exist.
 We'll install Netdisco and its dependencies into this user's home area, which will take about 200MB including MIB files.

+     # useradd -m -p x -s /bin/bash nedisco

-    Netdisco uses the PostgreSQL (Pg) database server.
-Install Pg and then change to the PostgreSQL superuser (usually "postgres").
-Create a new database and Pg user for the Netdisco application:
+    Netdisco uses the PostgreSQL database server.
+Install PostgreSQL and then change to the PostgreSQL superuser (usually "postgres").
+Create a new database and PostgreSQL user for the Netdisco application:

      postgres:~$ createuser -DRSP netdisco
      Enter password for new role: